About the speaker

 So, to handle change in the workplace effectively we really want our people to be in the ‘reward’ state during change, and its important for us as leaders to keep people in that reward state and move them away from their threat state to not only help with their wellbeing and stress levels, but also to help with their performance and the overall productivity of the team.

-05.20 Ways to handle change in the workplace – the SCARF Model by David Rock
+How to cope with change in the workplace – the SCARF Model by David Rock

 Whilst we’ve looked an uncertainty as one of the factors that can cause a threat or reward response, there are other factors too which can have the same effect.